 Self-Compassion (Website)

 Citation: Neff.
 K (2024).
 Self-Compassion.
-Dr. Kristin Neff. https//self-compassion.org/
+Dr. Kristin Neff. https//self-compassion.org

-Abstract: Provides definitions of SC, elements, concepts (i.e. Fierce SC), research, myths, mindful SC, questionnaire, SC practices, exercises (i.e. SC youth scale), workshops, resources, Tedx Talk: “The difference between self-compassion and self-esteem”, podcasts with Dr. Neff.
+Abstract: Provides definitions of SC, elements, concepts (i.e. Fierce SC), research, myths, mindful SC, questionnaire, SC practices, exercises (i.e. SC youth scale), workshops, resources, Tedx Talk: “The difference between self-compassion and self-esteem”, podcasts with Dr. Kristin Neff.

 Self-Compassion for the Female Athlete (Podcast – 31:36mins).

-REF: Forsyth, J. (Host).
+Citation: Forsyth, J. (Host).
 (June 19, 2019).
 Dr. Amber Mosewich and Dr. Leah Ferguson on Self-Compassion for Female Athletes [Audio podcast episode].
 Women in Sport and Exercise Academic Podcast.
 WISEAN.open.spotify.com/episode/6LSX5xAzoDLf1BvM9Guv1S

 Self-Compassion and Masculinity (Website).

-License (CC-BY).
-Abst: Key findings show male athletes low on SC were more likely to express destructive reactions as feeling stigmatized when seeking help; Male athletes high on SC reported better psychological well-being and decreased shame; Website includes Youtube video – “Self-Compassion and Masculinity”.
+Abstract: Key findings show male athletes low on SC were more likely to express destructive reactions as feeling stigmatized when seeking help; Male athletes high on SC reported better psychological well-being and decreased shame; Website includes Youtube video – “Self-Compassion and Masculinity”.

 Perfection(ism) in Sport (Audi-Video with Dr. John Dunn – 33:10mins)